 13. Click the Scope tab and configure the scope of the policy.
+For more information, see Scope in the Jamf Pro Administrator's Guide.

 Note: It is recommended that the scope of this policy includes a smart group with computers that are FileVault eligible, but are not yet encrypted.
 For information on how to create this smart group, see Creating Smart Computer Groups for FileVault.